Sriramkapu/shell-code---memory-scanner/README.md

 ### Alert Channels
 - Email notifications with detailed event information
-- Cloud storage logging for long-term retention
+- Docker containerized logging for long-term retention
 - SIEM integration for centralized monitoring
 - PDF reports for compliance and analysis